jzhong0821/History-Club/src/pages/about.md

 Currently, the club has over 40 active members.
 We hold meetings every 2 cycles for our various aforementioned activities.

 If you would like to join the History Club, please [Contact Us](#contact-us) directly via email.
-We would love any member of Stevenson’s student body to join us!
+We would love any member to join us!

 ## Subscriptions & Submissions